 There are several constituents that are thought to be responsible for the antioxidant properties of reishi mushrooms including the polysaccharides, polysaccharide-peptide complexes, and polyphenols (1).
 Triterpenoids from reishi mushrooms are also thought to have potential antioxidant action (2).

 Immune Enhancing Effect of Reshi

 The polysaccharides in reishi mushroom may play a role in their anti-cancer effects (2).
-They may stimulate cytokine production from macrophages and T lymphocytes (for the science nerds, this means the polysaccharides may increase interleukin-1 (IL-1), IL-6, and tumour necrosis factor-alpha in macrophage cultures).
-Triterpenoids from reishi mushroom are also thought to have potential antitumor and immunomodulatory effects (2).
+Triterpenoids from reishi mushrooms are also thought to have potential antitumor and immunomodulatory effects (2).

 I had the pleasure of doing a medicinal mushroom course with renowned mycologist and herbalist Robert Rogers.
 During a field trip, he showed us our ‘West Coast Reishi,’ Ganoderma oregonenses.
 It is an annual conk and comes to fruit in September.

 Making The Perfect Oatmeal

 To make the best oatmeal for breakfast, add your oats to a saucepan with the water over high heat and as soon as bubbles start to form turn down the heat.
 Use a wooden spoon to continuously stir the oats so they do not stick to the bottom of the pan.
 Stir for at least 10 minutes, up to 15 minutes.
 The last 5 minutes needs the most attention at the stovetop.